stereolabs/zed-opengl/README.md

 ## Build the program

-Download the sample and follow the instructions bellow: [More](https://www.stereolabs.com/docs/getting-started/application-development/)
+Download the sample and follow the instructions below: [More](https://www.stereolabs.com/docs/getting-started/application-development/)

 #### Build for Windows